 StanleyParkVan.com - Everything you need to know about visiting Stanley Park, Vancouver, Canada!

 The Thunderbird House Post Totem Pole is a striking visual treat!
-The colourful, open wings of the Thunderbird make it probably the most famous and favourite totem pole at Stanley Park.
+The colorful, outspread open wings of the prominent Thunderbird figure make it probably the most famous and widely photographed favorite totem pole in Stanley Park.

-This is a narrated video talking about this totem pole:
+Listen to our narrated video guide about this totem pole:

 CARVED HOUSE POSTS ARE USED IN TRADITIONAL FIRST Nations cedar houses to support the huge roof beams.
 This pole is a replica of a house post carved by Kwakwaka'wakw artist Charlie James in the early 1900s.
 Tony Hunt carved this replica in 1987 to replace the older pole now in the Vancouver Museum.

-James experimented with colours and techniques creating a bold new style that has influenced generations of artist including his step-son Mungo Martin and grand-daughter Ellen Neel.
-A pole by Ellen Neel stands to the left
+James experimented with colours and techniques creating a bold new style that has influenced generations of artists including his step-son Mungo Martin and grand-daughter Ellen Neel.
+A pole by Ellen Neel stands to the left.

-The Thunderbird House Post Totem Pole is located with many other Totem Poles in a display area at Brockton Point in Stanley Park, Vancouver, BC, Canada.
+The Thunderbird House Post Totem Pole is on display alongside several other magnificent First Nations Totem Poles inside the primary meadow viewing installation grounds at Brockton Point in Stanley Park, Vancouver, BC, Canada.